 - a.
 If unusual topography, location of existing buildings, or location or size of the parcel to be developed would make strict adherence to the requirements of this section serve no meaningful purpose or would make it physically impossible to install and maintain the required landscaping, the Planning Director may approve, at the request of an applicant, alternative landscaping, on finding all of the following: - 1.
 The alternative landscaping is consistent with the spirit and intent of this section; - 2.
-No invasive vegetation is proposed; - 3.
-Tree planting requirements are not reduced; - 4.
-The alternative landscaping complies with Section 5.3.J, Tree Protection; - 5.
-The visual appearance of the property with the alternative landscaping is equal or superior to what it would be with the required landscaping; and

-- 6. Absorption of greenhouse gases and reduction of heat island by the property with the alternative landscaping is equal or superior to what it would be with the required landscaping. - b.
-The applicant requesting approval of alternative landscaping shall submit a plat to the Planning Director showing existing site features that would screen the proposed use and any additional screen materials the developer may propose to install. - c.
+No invasive vegetation is proposed; - Tree planting requirements are not reduced; - The alternative landscaping complies with Section 5.3.J, Tree Protection; - 5.
+The visual appearance of the property with the alternative landscaping is equal or superior to what it would be with the required landscaping; and - 6.
+Absorption of greenhouse gases and reduction of heat island by the property with the alternative landscaping is equal or superior to what it would be with the required landscaping. - Director showing existing site features that would screen the proposed use and any additional screen materials the developer may propose to install. - c.
 The vacancy or non-use of an adjoining parcel shall not constitute grounds for providing relief to the landscaping requirements contained in this Ordinance.
 Neither shall the desire of an owner to make a more intensive use or greater economic use of the property be grounds for reducing the landscaping requirements.